pagecarton/website-downloader/README.md

 2. Easy to use

-3. Highly Configuration

-4. Choose pages and assets to download
+3. Choose pages and assets to download

-5. Save all sites as zip archive
+4. Save all sites as zip archive